5: Trace the ColourJot Circle

-Here are quick step-by-step to trace the colour circle side of the ColourJot Template.
+Here are step-by-step instructions to trace the colour circle side of the ColourJot Template.

 1. Position the stencil squarely on the page.
-Use the top of the stencil to align with the top of the book and the bottom of the stencil to align with the bottom of the book.
+Use the top of the stencil to align with the top of the page, and the bottom of the stencil to align with the bottom of the page.

-3. Rotate the stencil 360° to double-check that your circle is placed where you want it on the page.
+3. Rotate the stencil 360° and double-check that your circle is placed where you want it on the page.

-4. When satisfied with the placement, secure the template into position using Nitto watercolour tape, or similar low-tack drafting tape.
+4. When you’re satisfied with the placement, secure the template into position using Nitto watercolour tape or similar low-tack drafting tape.

-5. Trace directly using a marker a .08 Sakura Pigma Micron, or similar fine-tipped waterproof, permanent marker is recommended.
-There is no need to use a pencil to pre-trace the stencil because then you’ll have to ink it later anyway so try to do it in one step.
-It saves time and look better.
+5. Trace directly using a .08 Sakura Pigma Micron, or similar fine-tipped, waterproof, permanent marker.
+There is no need to use a pencil to pre-trace the stencil, as you’ll have to ink it later anyway, so try to do it in one step.
+It saves time and looks better.

-6. Use a pin (or the tip of the marker) in the centre pivot point, rotate the stencil, 360° and trace again.
+6. Use a pin (or the tip of the marker) in the centre pivot point, rotate the stencil 360°, and trace again to complete your circle.

 More ways to use a ColourJot Circle Template